yassinebenaid/bunster/README.md

 A shell compiler that converts shell scripts into secure, portable and static binaries.
 Unlike other tools (ie. [shc](https://github.com/neurobin/shc)), Bunster does not just wrap your script within a binary.
 It literally compiles them to standalone shell-independent programs.

-Technically speaking, **Bunster** in fact is a `shell-to-Go` [Transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) that generates [Go](https://go.dev) source out of your scripts.
-Then, optionally uses the [Go Toolchain](https://go.dev/dl) to compile the code to an executable.
+Under the hood, **Bunster** transpiles shell scripts into [Go](https://go.dev) code.
+Then uses the [Go Toolchain](https://go.dev/dl) to compile the code to an executable.

 **Bunster** aims to be compatible with `bash` as a starting move.
-You should expect your `bash` scripts to just work with bunster.
+Expecting that most `bash` scripts will just work with bunster.
 Additional shells will be supported as soon as we release v1.

 > [!WARNING]
 > This project is in its early stages of development.
 [Only a subset of features are supported so far](https://bunster.netlify.app/features/simple-commands).

-## Vision
+## Features

-Bunster has a vision to make shell scripts feel like any modern programming language.
-With as many features as we could, without any bloating. anything that makes you feel happy when writing shell scripts. a feeling that shells usually don't provide, a feeling that languages like Go give you, we aim to:
+In addition to being compatible with bash. bunster offers a lot of additional features that empower its uniqueness:

-- Improve error handling and messages, we want to help everyone write error-aware scripts.
-And when they fail, we want to give them clear, concise error messages.
+- **Static binaries**: scripts compiled with bunster are not just wrappers around your script, nor do they rely on any external shells on your system.

-- Introduce a module system that allows you to publish and consume scripts as libraries, with a builtin package manager.
+- **Modular**: unlike traditional shells scripts that are written in a single file. bunster offers a module system that allows you to distribute code across as many files as needed. (learn more)(https://bunster.netlify.app/workspace/modules)

-- Add first-class support for a wide collection of builtin commands that just work out of the box.
-You don't need external programs to use them.
+- **Package Manager**: bunster has a buitlin package manager that makes it easy to publish and consume modules as libraries. (learn more)(https://bunster.netlify.app/workspace/modules)

-- Add first-class support for `.env` files.
-Allowing you to load variables from `.env`.
+- **Native `.env` files support**: `.env` files are nativily supported in bunster.
+Allowing you to load variables from `.env` files at runtime. (learn more)(https://bunster.netlify.app/features/environment-files)

-- Support static asset embedding.
-This feature allows you to embed a file's content to a variable at build time. ([Go has one already](https://pkg.go.dev/embed))
+- **Static assets embedding**: bunster allows you to embed files and directories within your compiled program at compile time.
+And use them as if they were normal files in the system at runtime. (learn more)(https://bunster.netlify.app/features/embedding)

-- Support different shells and POSIX.
+- **Static analysis**: bunster statically analizes your scripts and reports potential bugs at compile time. (_wip_)

 ## Get Started